RoMcGill/grand-park-tutors/README.md

 The project uses icons from Font Awesome in the nav bar

 ### Coolors.co
-The colour scheme and pallette were generated and tested using coolors.co
+The colour scheme and palette were generated and tested using coolors.co

 ### Chrome DevTools
-This was used to test and debug my site as i went thorough the proscess of building it. the lighthouse feature was used to create a report on the performance of the site.
+This was used to test and debug my site as I went through the process of building it.
+The lighthouse feature was used to create a report on the performance of the site.

 ### Google Fonts
 The fonts used on the site are imported from Google Fonts.

 ### Formspree
-this was used to link my contribute form directly to my email address.
+This was used to link my contribute form directly to my email address.

-### W3C Validation Servicees
+### W3C Validation Services
-these services were were used to validate my css and HTML code to ensure there wwas no errors.
+These services were used to validate my css and HTML code to ensure there was no errors.

 ### Gitpod
-this was my IDE and where i wrote all of my code, Made commits and pushed to Github.
+This was my IDE and where I wrote all of my code, Made commits and pushed to Github.

 ## Credits
 -----